5 Things to know before booking your France ski holiday

 It is important to make sure that you have the correct insurance for your France ski holiday.
 Not all insurance policies cover snow related sporting activities.

 Get a PDS brochure from your credit card insurance provider to check all the details and make sure you are covered for winter sports.
-If not a Top Snow Travel’s France ski travel expert can assist you with a quote through our preferred travel insurance partner SureSave.
-You will also get an extra 20% discount if booking directly with us.
+If not, enquire with your Top Snow Travel consultant to get a quote on a suitable policy.
+Call 1300 803 156 or email [email protected]

-Need help from a France ski travel expert ?
+Need help from a ski travel expert to plan and book your France ski holiday?

 Thanks to our local knowledge and expertise, we can guide you in choosing the perfect family friendly ski holiday in France.